 In addition, West Elk has captured and concentrated some of the methane gas generated from within the mine for the past 10 years, utilizing it for heating the ventilation air during cold winter months.
 This heated air improves equipment efficiency as well as worker safety and comfort, and the combustion of the methane serves to reduce emissions significantly.

-Currently, West Elk is working with an outside specialty contractor, in coordination with the state of Colorado, to fabricate and deploy specialized flares designed to combust the methane emitted from the boreholes.
-These flares should reduce mine methane emissions still further through the elimination of more than 90 percent of borehole emissions.
+West Elk has engaged an outside specialty contractor, in coordination with the state of Colorado, to fabricate and deploy specialized flares designed to combust the methane emitted from the boreholes.
+These flares are reducing mine methane emissions still further through the elimination of more than 90 percent of borehole emissions.
 In just the first six months of operation, these flares destroyed incremental methane emissions in excess of 7,000 tons of CO2e.

 West Elk has also worked diligently over many years to reduce energy consumption through electrical demand and utility initiatives.
 These initiatives include: